aldebaran/qibuild/doc/source/hacking/design/python/index.rst

 -------------------------------------

-See :ref:`qibuild-python-doc` for a documentation of the main packges, classes and functions of the qiBuild Python Framework.
+See :ref:`qibuild-python-doc` for a documentation of the main packages, classes and functions of the qiBuild Python Framework.